Chief Executive Officer

 Andrew has been named one of the “Top People in Business” by FORTUNE, one of the “Most Creative People” by Fast Company, and one of the “100 Most Influential Leaders in Marketing, Media and Tech” by AdWeek.

+Andrew is a member of the Intel Board of Directors and is the Chairman of the Board for the World Surf League.
 In his spare time, you can find him playing games, surfing and training Brazilian Jiu-Jitsu.
 He lives in the Bay Area with his wife and two children.